A sobering thought of how some people manage to get through a day w/o a map and flashlight

 The following day was bright and sunny, perfect for putting the growing list of cuckoos behind her, but it was not meant to be as the day morphed into one of disaster.

-Several neighbors knew the wife and of her culinary talents.
+Several neighbors who had become friends with the wife also knew of her culinary talents.
 To some, cooking may be a dreaded chore, but for her it was a creative labor of love, sometimes akin to therapy... something she could use at the moment.
 On this day, a very nice neighbor across the hall who thinks ‘basil and rosemary’ are star-crossed lovers in a Shakespeare play, asked for help with hosting a bridal shower for her daughter.

 The wife obliged and spent the morning preparing a variety of authentic hors d’oeuvres from a half dozen countries around the world.
 The morning phone remained quiet as she placed the last of the savory assortment within the shelves of a serving carousel, covered the centerpiece with towels pending pick up, and placed a congratulatory card on top entitled: ‘for Carrie’s Bridal Shower’ when the phone rang.

 What a pleasant change from the norm of nitwits, the wife smiled upon greeting a cordial middle-aged couple upon arrival.
 They asked all the right questions and seemed truly interested as the wife enjoyed exchanging décor ideas with ‘Mrs. Manners’ as they toured the unit.